Two diseases commonly cause brown branches on Leyland cypress: seridium canker and botryosphaeria canker.

 On trees already infected, the best control is to prune the brown (dead) branches from the tree.
 This will make the tree look better, but also it will reduce disease spread by reducing the fungal innoculum.
 Once this is done, then irrigation is the best remedy to prevent any smaller cankers from expanding to kill more of the plant.

 The one thing that has to be stressed is that the infection occurred years ago, and it is only now after the cankers have enlarged that the symptoms are evident.
 Therefore, fungicides are not effective in controlling the diseases at this time.
-There also is no good data that indicates that any fungicide is effective in controlling Seiridium or Bot cankers.
+There also is no good data that indicates that any fungicide is effective in controlling Seridium or Bot cankers.
 General broad spectrum fungicides such as Daconil (chlorothalonil), any of the mancozeb products (Dithane, Fore, etc.), or Cleary’s 3336 (thiophanate methyl) are generally recommended because they control many pathogens.
 Only Protect T/O (mancozeb) has Botryosphaeria on the label.
-But, spraying a leyland to control the canker diseases is ridiculous.
+But, spraying a Leyland to control the canker diseases is ridiculous.
 There is no way to spray the entire tree at very regular intervals (every 7 days) throughout the year to try to prevent diseases that can be effectively prevented by not injuring or stressing the trees such as don’t plant trees too close together and irrigate during periods of drought or in summer when rain cannot be counted on.

 I also am not a fan of shearing Leylands, as they do in England, to make formal hedges.
 I have seen beautiful Leylands that have been severely damaged by canker diseases once they were sheared into “boxes”.
-I don’t know exactly why since although Seiridium canker can infect the cut branch tips, infection does not progress into the branch from the cut end.
+I don’t know exactly why since although Seridium canker can infect the cut branch tips, infection does not progress into the branch from the cut end.
 All it did in my trials was to kill any new growth that originated from the pruned end resulting in light tan dead new growth that eventually fell from the tree.
 It may have something to do with overall plant stress and exposing the inner, often less foliated branches, to heat and cold injury.
 At least this is my guess.

 If the tree is severely affected, the best control is to remove the damaged tree and replant with something else or even another Leyland if that is what is wanted.
 Within a few years, the trees grow so fast that the loss of will hardly be noticed.